deepikaa18805/FUTURE_PE_01/README.md

-# FUTURE_PE_01
+Prompt Engineering Internship – Tasks
-This repository contains tasks completed during my Prompt Engineering Internship at Future Interns.
-It showcases practical use of structured AI prompts to create website copy, UGC ad scripts, and SEO blog content, highlighting my learning and hands-on experience in AI-driven content generation.
+This repository contains the tasks completed as part of my Prompt Engineering Internship at Future Interns.
+The work focuses on practical implementation of structured AI prompts to generate website content, advertising scripts, and other real-world digital solutions.
+The objective of this internship is to develop prompt design skills, improve creativity in AI-assisted content generation, and understand industry-oriented AI workflows.
+Each task file in this repository represents my learning progress and hands-on experience in applying artificial intelligence tools effectively.